Find Affordable College Courses

 80% Women

 The 15th most popular school in the country for instructional media majors who are seeking their master's degree is Teachers College at Columbia University.
 Each year, around 4,500 students seeking various degrees attend the university.
-The instructional media program at Teachers College at Columbia University awarded 69 master's degrees during the 2020-2021 school year.
-Of these students, 80% were women and 10% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 69 people received their master's degree in instructional media from Teachers College.
+Of these students, 80% were women and 19% were members of underrepresented racial-ethnic groups.
+Teachers College at Columbia University instructional media graduates who receive their master's degree go on to jobs earning a median salary of $62,560.

 #16